Access to Housing: Increase the supply of housing and its diversity of location and types.

 - Allow housing to be built in all areas of the city, except in Production and Distribution areas.

 - Allow the highest-density housing in and near Downtown.

 - Allow multifamily housing on public transit routes, with higher densities along high-frequency routes and near METRO stations.

 - In neighborhood interiors that contain a mix of housing types from single family homes to apartments, allow new housing within that existing range.

-- In neighborhood interiors farthest from downtown that today contain primarily single-family homes, achieve greater housing supply and diversity by allowing small-scale residential structures on traditional size city lots with up to four dwelling units, including single family, duplex, 3-unit, 4-unit, and accessory dwelling unit building types.
+- In neighborhood interiors farthest from downtown that today contain primarily single-family homes, achieve greater housing supply and diversity by allowing small-scale residential structures with up to three dwelling units on an individual lot.

 - Encourage inclusion of units that can accommodate families in new and rehabilitated multifamily housing developments.